 Nethermind’s Gas Benchmarks: This project takes a different approach to measuring gas costs.
 It uses standalone clients rather than isolated EVM implementations.
 Despite the methodological difference, its results mirror those of the Gas Cost Estimator, reinforcing our conclusions.

 EVM Memory Analysis by @raxhvl: This project focuses on memory-related costs, providing valuable insights into the memory access and expansion costs.
-Our proposal incorporates these findings in the memory_expansion_cost formula.

 These projects collectively affirm the need to reassess gas costs and demonstrate broad alignment with our approach.